afranzi/airflow-aws-shared-secrets/docs/setup.md

 ## Backend properties

-We expect the following extra properties to be defined within the `backend_kwargs` in addition to the [native ones](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/secrets-backends/aws-secrets-manager.html#aws-secrets-manager-backend).
+The custom backend expects additional properties within `backend_kwargs` enhancing functionality beyond the native capabilities in addition to the [native ones](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/secrets-backends/aws-secrets-manager.html#aws-secrets-manager-backend).

-- shared_account: Account ID from the aws-account you are sharing the main secrets.
-- aws_region: The AWs Region from where the secrets are being stored in.
+- shared_account: Specifies the AWS account ID where the primary secrets are stored.
+This facilitates cross-account secret access.
+- aws_region: Defines the AWS region of the secrets manager, ensuring the backend can retrieve secrets from the specified geographical location.

-!!! note Conclusion
+!!! info "Conclusion"
     By following these steps, you've successfully overridden the default AWS connections backend in Airflow with a custom one that allows accessing secrets from other AWS accounts.
     This setup enhances your Airflow project's flexibility and security when managing cross-account AWS resources.

+## Implementing Best Practices
+When configuring and using the custom backend, adhere to the following best practices for security and efficiency:

+- **Minimal IAM Permissions:** Assign only the necessary permissions to the IAM roles used by Airflow, following the principle of least privilege.
+- **Secure Secret Storage:** Ensure that all secrets stored in AWS Secrets Manager are encrypted at rest using keys managed by AWS KMS.
+- **Regular Audits:** Periodically review AWS access logs and Airflow access patterns to ensure compliance with security policies.

 ## Specs Example

 ```yaml
 apiVersion: v2
 kind: HelmRelease